housleyjk/aiopyramid/README.rst

 On the other hand ``aiopyramid`` is designed to follow these principles:

     -   ``Aiopyramid`` should extend ``pyramid`` through existing ``pyramid`` mechanisms where possible.
-    -    Asyncronous code that should be wrapped so that existing callers can treat it as syncronous code.
+    -    Asynchronous code that should be wrapped so that existing callers can treat it as synchronous code.

 The first principle is one of the reasons why I used view mappers rather than patching the router.
 View mappers are a mechanism already in place to handle how views are called.
 We don't need to rewrite vast parts of ``pyramid`` to run a view in the ``asyncio`` event loop.
 Yes, ``pyramid`` is that awesome.

 The second principle is what allows ``aiopyramid`` to support existing extensions.
-The goal is to isolate asyncronous code from code that expects a syncronous response.
+The goal is to isolate asynchronous code from code that expects a synchronous response.
 Those methods that already exist in ``pyramid`` should not be rewritten as coroutines because we don't know who will try to call them as regular methods.

 Most of the ``pyramid`` framework does not run io blocking code.
 So, it is not actually necessary to change the framework itself.
-Instead we need tools for making application code asyncronous.
-It should be possible to run an existing url dispatch application asyncronously without modification.
+Instead we need tools for making application code asynchronous.
+It should be possible to run an existing url dispatch application asynchronously without modification.
 Blocking code will naturally end up being run in a separate thread via the ``asyncio run_in_executor`` method.
 This allows you to optimize only those highly concurrent views in your application or add in websocket support without needing to refactor all of the code.